About the Farm

 In 2010 we completed the installation of a 52-panel solar array that generates 10kW of solar energy.
 This system produces enough alternative, sustainable energy to run the entire farm operation.
 This installation was made possible through a rebate from our cooperative electricity provider, San Miguel Power Assn. and through a grant from the US Department of Agriculture.

 Tony came to agriculture in a circuitous manner.
 Born in Lima, Peru, his family had large agricultural interests in that country, before leaving Peru for the United States in 1966.
 He has a master’s degree in business from Northwestern Univ.
 Barclay and Tony met while living in Telluride in the late 1980s and have enjoyed over 25 years together.
 His interests are writing, cycling, skiing and hiking.
-In the winter, Tony is an avalanche technician for the Telluride ski patrol.
-He’s also a certified EMT, volunteering for the Norwood Fire District and president of the Telluride Farmers Market.
+In the winter, Tony is an Sr. Avalanche Technician for the Telluride ski patrol.
+He’s also a certified EMT, volunteering for the Norwood Fire District.

 We have two daughters, Ali, age 31 and Tasha, 28.
 Ali was born with a rare chromosomal disorder, Smith-Magenis Syndrome.
 Our youngest daughter, Tasha, graduated Telluride High School in 2008 and lives with her husband in upstate New York.